Aberdeen Synagogue and Jewish Community Centre

-The Aberdeen Synagogue and Jewish Community Centre (ASJCC) maintains a shul (synagogue) on Dee Street in the centre of Aberdeen (UK).
-This is the northernmost synagogue in the British Isles.
+The Aberdeen Synagogue and Jewish Community Centre (ASJCC) is a Jewish congregation and synagogue, located at 74 Dee Street, Aberdeen, Scotland, in the United Kingdom.
+The building is the northernmost synagogue in the British Isles.

 History

 Several Jews were awarded medical degrees from Aberdeen in the 18th century, but they did not live in Aberdeen (the degrees were awarded in absentia).
-Jews were definitely living in Aberdeen by the late 19th century.
+Jews were living in Aberdeen by the late 19th century.
 The Aberdeen Hebrew Congregation was founded in 1893, and initially worshipped in a flat on Marischal Street.
-In 1945 the congregation bought a house on Dee St, and converted it into a shul and community centre.
+In 1945 the congregation bought a house on Dee Street, and converted it into a synagogue and community centre.
 In 2016 Aberdeen Hebrew Congregation was reorganised and renamed as Aberdeen Synagogue and Jewish Community Centre.

 Community

 According to the census, there are about 250 Jews in the Aberdeen area (city and shire).
 The community is mostly incomers who come to Aberdeen to work or study.
 The ASJCC tries to support all Jews in the Aberdeen area, regardless of which type of Judaism they follow.

 There is a burial area for Jews in Grove Cemetery.

 There is also a Jewish Students Society in Aberdeen, which works closely with the ASJCC.